uaballa/home-dashboard/Backlog.md

 # Introduction
+This is the backlog for my personal home dashboard.
-Let's try implementing a Grafana dashboard, following this beautiful example:\
+I've decided to get acquainted with Grafana, following this beautiful example:\
 [How to Set Up This Next-Level Personal Home Dashboard in Your Kitchen](https://grafana.com/blog/2019/10/29/how-to-set-up-this-next-level-personal-home-dashboard-in-your-kitchen/)

 ## Main characteristics of the dashboard